Legal Nurse Consultant Career Guide

 Are Legal Nurse Consultants in Demand?

 Nursing as a whole is a rising field with immense opportunity for growth.
-In fact, by 2028, the BLS projects that jobs for RNs will grow by 12%, a rate that’s more than two times higher than that of the national average.
+In fact, by 2031, the BLS projects that jobs for RNs will grow by 5.6%, a rate that’s just higher than that of the national average.
 The BLS doesn’t track legal nurse consultants separately from registered nurses, so the growth in the healthcare industry is the best indicator available of demand for LNCs.

 Job Growth and Career Outlook

 Many types of legal cases require the expertise of LNCs.
 These cases can include issues such as: